-Together with sorting, selection is one of the most widely used procedure in computer algorithms.
-Indeed, it is easy to find hundreds if not thousands of algorithms (documented in at least as many research articles) that use selection as a subroutine.
-A classical example is~\cite{Me85}.
+Together with sorting, selection is one of the most widely used procedures in computer algorithms.
+Indeed, it is easy to find numerous algorithms (documented in at least as many research articles) that use selection as a subroutine.
+Two classic examples from computational geometry are~\cite{KS86,Me85}.

 Given a sequence $A$ of $n$ numbers (usually stored in an array), and an integer (target) parameter $1\leq i\leq n$, the selection problem asks to find the $i$th smallest element in $A$.
-Trivially sorting solves the selection problem, but if one aims at a linear time algorithm, a higher level of sophistication is needed.
-A now classical approach for selection~\cite{BFP+73,FR75,Hy76,SPP76,Y76} from the 1970s is to use an element in $A$ as a pivot to partition $A$ into two smaller subsequences and recurse on one of them with a (possibly different) selection parameter $i$.
+Sorting the numbers trivially solves the selection problem, but if one aims at a linear time algorithm, a higher level of sophistication is needed.
+A now classic approach for selection~\cite{BFP+73,FR75,Hy76,SPP76,Y76} from the 1970s is to use an element in $A$ as a pivot to partition $A$ into two smaller subsequences and recurse on one of them with a (possibly different) selection parameter $i$.

 The time complexity of this kind of algorithms is sensitive to the pivots used.
-For example, if a good pivot is used, many elements in $A$ can be discarded; while if a bad pivot is used, in the worst case, the size of the problem may be only reduced by a constant, leading to a quadratic worst-case running time.
+For example, if a good pivot is used, many elements in $A$ can be discarded; whereas if a bad pivot is used, in the worst case, the size of the problem may be only reduced by a constant, leading to a quadratic worst-case running time.
 But choosing a good pivot can be time consuming.

 Randomly choosing the pivots yields a well-known randomized algorithm with expected linear running time (see \eg,~\cite[Ch.~9.2]{CLR+09},~\cite[Ch.~13.5]{KT06}, or~\cite[Ch.~3.4]{MU05}), however its worst case running time is quadratic in $n$.